caketaster/Portfolio-Project-1---still-life/README.md

 All pages are responsive down to 320px wide (which very few, if any, modern phones are), as long as the screen has a length of 800px, and look good on any larger screen sizes (although the contact page starts to look slightly odd above approximately 1500px wide - though all functionality is retained).
 As a future feature I could set a media query for extra-wide screens that would mitigate the expanse of space on the screen on monitors of this kind.

+A warning message is displayed on screens smaller than 320px wide advising users to fold out their phone (if they're using a folding narrow phone) as the page looks rather bad at these very narrow sizes.

 The gallery can be slow to load, due to large image sizes.
 This is a trade-off - I want to show images in high quality, but the larger the image (and the more images I have), the slower they will load.
-I chose to stick with large images in my assets folder but use jpg, as a relativly compact file size.
-In future I could tweak this to optimise speed whilst keeping quality at a relatively high level, or split the gallery onto different pages depending on subject, format and so on to have shorter loading times per page.
+I chose to stick with large images in my assets folder but use jpg, as a relatively compact file size.
+I have cut the image sizes to be no larger than 300kb per photo, though this is probably still excessive.
+In future I could tweak this to optimise speed whilst keeping quality at a relatively high level, or split the gallery onto different pages depending on subject, format, camera and so on to have shorter loading times per page.

 # Testing
 Every page looks good on screens as narrow as 320px and as short as 700px.